Jaden51/Online-Auction-App/README.md

 My grandfather was an auctioneer and going to his events were really entertaining, and I am a huge fan of Storage Wars.
 In our now digital age, I felt like making an application which makes auctions easy and accessible to everyone online.

+## User Stories
+In the context of a seller
+- As a user, I want to be able to put an item up for auction
+- As a user, I want to be able to add the time the auction is up
+- As a user, I want to be able to add the minimum bid increments to an item
+- As a user, I want to be able to add a buyout to an item
+- As a user, I want to be able to check the status of my items up for sale

+In the context of a buyer
+- As a user, I want to be able to place a bid on an item
+- As a user, I want to be able to see the list of items to bid on